Psarmmiey/my-learning-journal-task/README.md

 - Deterministic Generation: Generating ULIDs does not require a centralized authority or coordination, as is the case with certain versions of UUIDs.
 This makes them easier to generate in distributed systems without worrying about contention or synchronization.
 - Consistency in Distributed Systems: Because ULIDs have a time-based component, they can lead to a more consistent ordering of events in distributed systems, making it easier to reason about causality and chronology.
 - More information about the differences between ULIDs, UUIDs and Integer can be found [here](https://blog.hassam.dev/ulid-uuid-integer-ids/).

+## Email Verification
+For the sake of simplicity, I have disabled email verification in the application.
+However, enabling email verification is a common practice in web applications to ensure that users provide a valid email address and to prevent spam or abuse.
+When email verification is enabled, users are required to verify their email address by clicking on a link sent to their email before they can access certain features of the application.

+## Conclusion
+My Learning Journal is a simple and intuitive web application that allows users to create and manage journal entries.
+The application provides a user-friendly interface for users to register an account, log in, and start creating journal entries with a title, body, excerpt, and cover photo.
+Users can draft entries, publish them, and view a list of all published entries.
+The application is built using Laravel, Vue.js, Tailwind CSS, and Inertia.js, and it is deployed on an AWS EC2 instance using Laravel Forge.
+The deployment process is automated using GitHub Actions, which triggers a deployment whenever changes are pushed to the `main` branch of the repository.
+My Learning Journal is a showcase of modern web development practices and technologies, and it provides a solid foundation for building more complex web applications in the future.